Cardiopulmonary resuscitation: Family presence

 Evidence generally supports family being present during CPR.
 This includes in CPR for children.

 Other

 Interposed abdominal compressions may be beneficial in the hospital environment.
 There is no evidence of benefit pre-hospital or in children.

-Cooling during CPR is being studied as currently results are unclear whether or not it improves outcomes.
+Cooling during CPR is being studied as currently, results are unclear whether or not it improves outcomes.

-Internal cardiac massage is manual squeezing of the exposed heart itself carried out through a surgical incision into the chest cavity, usually when the chest is already open for cardiac surgery.
+Internal cardiac massage is the manual squeezing of the exposed heart itself carried out through a surgical incision into the chest cavity, usually when the chest is already open for cardiac surgery.

-Active compression-decompression methods using mechanical decompression of the chest have not been shown to improve outcome in cardiac arrest.
+Active compression-decompression methods using mechanical decompression of the chest have not been shown to improve outcomes in cardiac arrest.